samkelemen/447GP/Part2/ProjectPart2.md

 ## Functional Requirements

-Will edit later.
-Copy and pasted from project description:

-• List all books by a specific author: Display all books in the library collection written by a particular author.

-• Find books by publication year: Retrieve a list of books published in a specific year.
+Find all books with the same
+  (1.) author
+  (2.) pubication year
+  (3.) availability status

+Check the following for a member:
+  (1.) membership status
+  (2.) total fines

-• Check membership status: Display the current status and account information for a specific client based on their unique ID.
+Display the following for a genre:

-• Fine calculation: Calculate the total fines owed by each member, considering overdue books and a daily fine rate (e.g., $0.25 per day).

-• Book availability: Display a list of all available books (not currently borrowed) within a specific genre.

-• Frequent borrowers of a specific genre: Identify the members who have borrowed the most books in a particular genre (e.g., "Mystery") in the last year.

-• Books due soon: Generate a report of all books due within the next week, sorted by due date.

-• Members with overdue books: List all members who currently have at least one overdue book, along with the titles of the overdue books.

-• Average borrowing time: Calculate the average number of days members borrow books for a specific genre.
+  (1.)
+Most frequent borrowers
+  (2.)
+Average borrowing time

+Calculate the following statistics to help with stocking decisions:
-• Most popular author in the last month: Determine the author whose books have been borrowed the most in the last month.
+  (1.)
+Most popular author in the last month

-• Monthly fees report: Generate a report of total fees collected within the last month, broken down by membership type.

-• Exceeded borrowing limits: Produce a list of clients who have exceeded their borrowing limits.

-• Frequent borrowed items by client type: Determine the most frequently borrowed items by each client type.

-• Never late returns: Find out which clients have never returned an item late.

-• Average loan duration: Calculate the average time an item stays on loan before being returned.

-• Monthly summary report: Generate a report summarizing the total number of items loaned, total fees collected, and most popular items for the month.

-• Statistics breakdown: Breakdown the statistics by client type and item category (books, digital media, magazines).

-• Client borrowing report: Produce an individual report for each client showing their borrowing history, outstanding fees, and any reserved items.

-• Item availability and history: List all items, their current availability status, and their last borrowed date.
-Highlight items that have not been borrowed in the past six months.
+  (2.)
+Most frequently borrowed items for each client type (3.) all items, their current availability status, and their last borrowed date.
+Highlight items that have not been borrowed in the past six months

+Display the following information about fines and due dates:
+  (1.) all books due within the next week, sorted by due date (2.) all memebers with overdue books, along with the title of the overdue books (3.) all members who have exceeded their borrowing limits (4.) the average loan duration
-• Overdue items report: Generate a report listing all overdue items, the client responsible, and the calculated late fees.
+  (5.) a report listing all overdue items, the client responsible, and the calculated late fees (6.) which clients have never returned an item late (7.) an individual report for each client showing their borrowing history, outstanding fees, and any reserved items

+Generate the following reports:
+  (1.)
+Monthly fees report: a report of total fees collected within the last month, broken down by membership type (2.)
+Monthly summary report: Generate a report summarizing the total number of items loaned, total fees collected, and most popular items for the month
-• Revenue summary: Summarize the library’s revenue from fees, showing the breakdown by membership type and item category
+  (3.)
+Statistics breakdown: Breakdown the statistics by client type and item category (books, digital media, magazines) (4.)
+Revenue summary: Summarize the library’s revenue from fees, showing the breakdown by membership type and item category

+Generate the following elaborate report:
+{{{{{{INCLUDE DESCRIPTION HERE!!}}}}}}}}}}}
 ## Data Entities

 {{{{Delete this later: Data Entities: List and describe the main data entities and their attributes and their data types or constraints.
 Note: these should represent major entities and their attributes (see the project description as the starting point); the list may be expanded upon when you develop the conceptual model.}}}}